 - Password: testing

-A Get Into Energy Math and Test Prep Independent Study Program is available and gives individuals the opportunity to brush up on their math skills as well as prepare for the EEI or other employment tests required by most companies.
+A Get Into Energy Test Prep Independent Study Program is available and gives individuals the opportunity to brush up on their math skills as well as prepare for the EEI or other employment tests required by most companies.
 The structure of the program allows candidates to take pre-tests to determine which areas they are in need of some lessons and practice problems.